dynastyprocess/data/README.md

 The main files available are:

 - db_playerids.csv
 - db_fpecr.csv.gz and db_fpecr.parquet - use parquet for python/R, it's faster/better!
 - values.csv (and sibling files values-players.csv and values-picks.csv)

+**Please note: the old `db_fpecr.csv` file has been gzipped to the csv.gz file due to GitHub size restrictions.**

 ## Archived